 On the second day we ambitiously attempted to busk in the large square itself where on one hand, it seemed to be where most of the people where but on the other hand it was much harder to be heard.
 A guy sidled up to us in the afternoon, who was a busker himself and asked if we had a permit to play.
 We had no idea we even needed to get one.
 He kindly pointed us in the direction of the council offices and suggested we ought to really get one.
 He told us that without one you could get fined.

 Back then, we were fairly new to the whole concept of permits and busking as it is not really an issue in the UK.
-It was free to pick up and the location for it is here.
+It was free to pick up and the location is inside the train station.

 Rules for Busking: